 Building a bicycle wheel stage 1: spoke lacing

 The process of fitting spokes when building a bicycle wheel is known as lacing, presumably because they're passed through holes and then tightened, like shoelaces.
-As the spokes cross over each other, it might just as easily be called weaving.
+As the spokes cross over each other, it could just as easily be called weaving.
 But it isn't - it's lacing.

 Throughout the following, the right means viewed from same side of the bicycle as the drive train, and the left means the opposite side, or the side to your left when cycling.